hikmatfarhat-ndu/git/README.md

 file1.txt  file2.txt  file3.txt
 ```
 The merging operation went smoothly because we made sure not to change a file common between branches.
 If there are different versions of the same file, git does not know which one to choose so it is up to us to decide.
 Next we will try to merge two branches where ```file2.txt``` changed in both.
+But first, we get **dev** up to date with **main**.

 ```bash